Required C++ Tools

 Windows

-From the Visual Studio website, you can download the Visual Studio IDE along with the compiler.
-If you want just the compiler, look for Build Tools for Visual Studio further down in the page.
+Download Visual Studio from its website.
+If you want just the compiler and not the code editor, look for Build Tools for Visual Studio further down in the page.

-After launching the installer, look for Desktop development with C++.
+After launching the installer, select Desktop development with C++.
 You may choose other features, but you will need at least MSVC and Windows SDK installed.

-Once its installed, you should now have a working C++ compiler installed that is suited for GD mod development.
+Once Visual Studio is installed, you should now have a working C++ compiler that is suited for GD mod development.

 Please note that Visual Studio 2022 or higher is required.
 2019 or lower will not work, as they don’t support C++20 properly.